Kairotic/coding-with-knots/quipu.md

 it seems appropriate to add a cryptanalysis approach to our toolkit of inquiry.
-One of the first things that a cryptanalyst will do when inspecting an unknown system is to visualise it’s entropy in order to get a handle on any structures or patterns in the underlying information.
-This concept comes from Claude Shannon’s work on information theory in the 40’s, where he proved that information obeys fundamental laws of physics.
-The concept that information and “cyberspace” may not be as intangible and otherworldly as we might believe (in fact is grounded in physical reality along with everything else) is one of the recurring themes of the weavingcodes project.
+One of the first things that a cryptanalyst will do when inspecting an unknown system is to visualise it’s entropy in order to get a handle on structures or patterns in the underlying information.
+Entropy[shannon] is a calculation of the minimum knowledge contained by some amount of data, and is a proof that information is bound by the rules of physics.

-Shannon’s innovation was to separate the concepts of data quantity from information value, and he claims that information is equivalent to surprise – the more surprising a piece of data is, the more information it contains.
-Conversely a piece of information which we expect to hear by definition doesn’t really tell us very much.
-The potential for some data to be surprising (or more specifically it’s potential to reduce our uncertainty) can be measured statistically, with a quantity he called entropy, as it is analogous to states in thermodynamic systems.

-Shannon defined a generalised communication system, which is handy to give us a way of reasoning about our situation in relation to the Inca.
-Our main unknown is the source of the messages they are sending us, are they accounting information, calendars or stories?
-We know a bit more about the transmitters of the messages, the khipukamayuq – the knot makers and quipu keepers.
-At the time Shannon was working on information theory, he was part of the start of the movement away from analogue, continuous signals and towards digital signals – with advantages that they are highly resistant to noise and can be carried further and combined together to increase bandwidth.
-Quipu are also mainly comprised of digital information – the type of a knot, the number of turns it’s comprised of or the twist direction of a thread are all discreet (either one thing or another) and therefore highly robust to material decay or decomposition.
-We can still ‘read’ them confidently after 500 years or more without the digital signal they represent being degraded too badly, if only we could understand it.
-At the same time, none of us working on this have access to a real quipu, so our receivers are the archaeologists and historians who study them, and compile archives such as the Harvard Quipu Archive we are using.

-Although entropy is a very simplistic approach mathematically, it’s main use is to give us a tool for measuring the comparative information carrying potential of data which we have no idea about.
 Here are all the quipu in the Harvard database in order of average entropy bits they contain (only listing every other quipu ID):

 ![](figures/entropy-per-quipu.png)